ec-europa/europa-component-library/docs/agentic/ecl-static-page.md

   invent illustrative figures.
-- **Link teasers to their real destination URL when known.** That's more honest than a `#example` placeholder for content that has a genuine source page, even when this build only covers the homepage and not the destination page itself.
+- **Link teasers to their real destination URL when known.** That's more honest than a `#example` placeholder for content that has a genuine source page, even when this build only covers one page and not the destination page itself.

 ---